-I find inspiration pretty much everywhere: the pattern on a ceiling tile, the railing of a fence, a combination of colors that an unsuspecting stranger is wearing.
+I find inspiration pretty much everywhere: the pattern on a ceiling tile, the railing of a fence, a combination of colours that an unsuspecting stranger is wearing.
 Sometimes the yarn is the inspiration.
 I’ll see a yarn and instantly know what I want to create with it.

 I adore the Fibre Company’s yarns.
-They create interesting blends in beautiful colors, I think my favorites are Acadia, and Road to China.
+They create interesting blends in beautiful colours, I think my favourites are Acadia, and Road to China.
 This collection was the first time I’d worked with Debbie Bliss’ Fine Donegal (I used it in the Corona Park shawl).
 I absolutely loved it and will definitely use it again.
 And finally Malabrigo’s Rios can’t be beat for sweaters, hats, mittens, pretty much anything that you need a worsted-Aran weight for.

 Do you follow anyone amazing on social media that inspires you?

 I spend most of my social media time on Instagram because it’s so visual.
 There are countless knitwear designers I admire.
 Some are good friends, and others I admire from afar.
 Norah Gaughan is one who I admire from afar.
 She is an absolute genius with cables.
-Nancy Marchant has absolutely revolutionized brioche.
+Nancy Marchant has absolutely revolutionised brioche.
 My friend Thea Colman designs beautiful sweaters, I would make every single one of them for myself if I had the time.
 I also follow creators of a lot of other crafts.
 Weaving is a great inspiration for knitting design, I really like Aamos Designs.
 For sewing my friends Odacier and Sonya Philip create easy to sew and fun to wear patterns that pair wonderfully with hand knits.
 I’m just starting to dive into the world of ceramics but I love the work of Modhome Ceramics.